BilyanaBorislavova/bborislavova/README.md

-# Portfolio implemented with Create React App and TypeScript
+# Portfolio with React and TypeScript

 In the project directory, you can run: